bbsimonbb/queryfirst-site/docs/v2-breaking-changes.md

   - The results class is now [MyQuery]QfDto.
 - We now use dependency injection for the connection factory.
 Repository instances using a static connection class was fence-sitting.
 Now we ask you to choose between full DI, with the connection factory injected into repositories, or full static.
 The static methods on the repository access the static connection factory.

-We have a [command-line tool](./assets/Queryfirst-migrate.zip) to help you convert your projects.
-It takes the name and path of the solution to convert.
+We have a [command-line tool](https://www.nuget.org/api/v2/package/net.queryfirst.QueryfirstMigrate/1.0.0) to help you convert your projects.
+Unzip the .nupkg and run the .exe, providing the name and path of the solution to convert.